 A modern trend is to use an old bureau or chest of drawers as their new bathroom vanity.
 These recycled dressers in a classic bathroom with a claw foot tub look stunning, could save money, and provide storage space for towels and hygiene products in the drawers.

 The homeowner typically adds a countertop, and sink or sinks.
 Often, sinks that sit on top of the countertop are the best bet, as it does not subtract from the storage space.
-This Old House has an excellent article on converting an old dresser into a new vanity.

 DIY Cost Savings

 Installing a vanity is a task that can be done by a homeowner with the time, tools, and talent to do so.
 This could allow you to save $100 to $150 in installation labor versus hiring a professional.
 Just be sure to install the correct drain trap and plumbing lines to meet your local building codes.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.